Advisor Choice Under Fire: Don’t Let Fear and Hype Pick Your Future

 You’ve been with your current advisor for five years.
 The performance has been mediocre, the fees are high, and communication is poor.
 But switching feels like admitting failure, and all those fees you’ve already paid would be “wasted.”
 The sunk cost fallacy keeps you trapped in a relationship that’s slowly eroding your financial future.

-This bias is particularly vicious in financial relationships because the stakes are so high and the timeframes are so long.
-Poor performance can take years to become obvious, and by then the psychological commitment feels overwhelming.
-You convince yourself that things will improve, that the advisor just needs time, that the fees are justified by some future benefit.
+This bias is particularly severe in financial relationships because the stakes are high and the timeframes are long.
+Poor performance can take years to become obvious, and by then, the psychological commitment feels overwhelming.
+You convince yourself that things will improve, that the advisor just needs time, that some future benefit justifies the fees.

 Meanwhile, opportunity cost compounds.
 Every year you stay with an underperforming advisor is a year of lost returns that can never be recovered.
 The “waste” of switching fees pales compared to the waste of staying put.